-Dr Xesús Feás and his team are successful in creating a new weapon against the Asian hornet.
+Dr Xesús Feás from the University of Santiago de Composte and his research team have been successful in creating a new weapon against the Asian hornet.

-Dr Feás a member of The Velutina Task Force of COLOSS Association recently gave a talk at a conference at University degli Studi di Torino on Vespa velutina and other invasive invertebrates species.
-He also gave a lecture for the British Beekeepers Association at Harper Adams University in Shropshire entitled “The Asian Hornet (Vespa velutina nigrithorax): an exotic predator in Europe.
-What does the future hold?” on Saturday 13th and Sunday 14th April.
-Where he discussed his work and recent research conducted by Wen, Ping et al. that showed evidence for Vespa velutina gyne-produced sex attractant pheromones that mediate attraction of males.
+Dr Feás is a member of The Velutina Task Force of COLOSS Association and gave a talk in March 2019 at the University degli Studi di Torino on Vespa velutina and other invasive invertebrates species.
+He also gave a lecture for the British Beekeepers’ Association at Harper Adams University in April 2019 entitled “The Asian Hornet (Vespa velutina nigrithorax): an exotic predator in Europe.
+What does the future hold?” where he discussed his work and recent research conducted by Wen, Ping et al. that showed evidence for Vespa velutina gyne-produced sex attractant pheromones that mediate attraction of males.

-The “Asian hornet” [Vespa velutina Lepeletier 1836 (Hymenoptera: Vespidae)] is naturally distributed in Southeast Asia, India and China, however it was first detected outside of their native range in South Korea during 2003 and later in France in 2004.
-The Vespa velutina is soon to be recognized as a Pan-European threat later being detected in other areas (Spain in 2010, Portugal in 2011, Belgium in 2011, Italy in 2012, Germany in 2014, Netherlands in 2018, Majorca in Balearic Islands in 2015 and England and Channel Islands in 2016).
+The Asian hornetis naturally distributed in Southeast Asia, India and China, however it was first detected outside of their native range in South Korea during 2003 and later in France in 2004.
+It is soon to be recognized as a Pan-European threat later being detected in other areas (Spain in 2010, Portugal in 2011, Belgium in 2011, Italy in 2012, Germany in 2014, Netherlands in 2018, Majorca in Balearic Islands in 2015 and England and Channel Islands in 2016).

 Much of the feeding of the Asian hornet colonies is based on bees and other insects, and although the impact they may have on the wild insect population is still unknown, it has become a major threat to beekeeping and to the pollination service.
-However Vespa velutina is not only an issue for beekeepers.
+However it is not only an issue for beekeepers.
 Other productive sectors (forestry, fruit growing and viticulture) human health and social activities, both in rural areas and cities, have been affected to a greater or lesser extent.

-Although the destruction of Vespa velutina nests is the most effective measure to control the expansion and damage of the species, one of the most used methods at present is the trapping of specimens, based on the placement of entomological traps, which also allows collect information to know the presence, distribution and evolution of the species.
+Although the destruction of nests is the most effective measure to control the expansion and damage of the species, one of the most used methods at present is the trapping of specimens, based on the placement of entomological traps, which also allows collect information to know the presence, distribution and evolution of the species.